Quantalabs/Climate/README.md

 ![Graph of global temperatures from 1880-2020](https://docs.google.com/drawings/d/e/2PACX-1vQqYROVdA_1rhlpNIdyZJEgYDvE40jng_t8AtPbG-yBP9_8Jb4Z53JjUFc7mvpxG5b6Y-qu_iGtukqa/pub?w=1440&h=1080)

 ### Climate Change is a big problem.
-But most people don't know how quickly it's rising.
+But most people don't know how quickly global temperatures are rising.
 This graph is the average global temperature from 1880-2019.
 Several actions have been taken to stop climate change like the Kyoto Protocol and Paris Agreement.
-So far, we haven't done enough to combat climate change.
+So far, however, our progress hasn't been enough to combat climate change.

 ## Extras